 There are two things that help with this pursuit.
 You need to present, and you need to be please-able.
 You can’t keep upping the expectations, Kennedy-Moore says.
 Praise is a component.
 Parents need to give it with their actions and their words.
 But the problem is parents often dole out positive affirmations for kids for every simple act of being.
 It ends up being “blather,” says Laura Kastner, family and child psychologist and author of Getting to Calm, The Early Years.

 Praise still matters.
-But what affirmations for kids should parents say more often?
+But what kind of positive affirmations for kids can parents say more often?
 Well, there’s no one phrase that works.
-Every kid responds differently in general, and also in any given moment.
+Every kid responds differently in general, and also at any given moment.
 You’re the expert so you can tell what’s needed, but the following options can help lay the groundwork.

 1. “You did a good job.”

 Simple right?
 But the three extra words “You did a” make the traditional “good job” feel less tossed-off and more intentional.
 The key when saying it is to wait until your child overcomes a struggle – the zipper, seatbelt, or spelling the word “finally”.
 When they do, look them in the eyes and slowly say it.
 And then don’t keep saying it once the skill is part of their everyday repertoire.
 You start looking for the next challenge, Kastner says.

 With this one, you’re pairing an observation of success with future progress.
 It says to them, “You stuck with that project even though it was frustrating.
 You are becoming good at being persistent.”
 The “becoming” part touches on the process of learning and the need to struggle.
 “It says, ‘Never mind if you’ve messed up in the past or you’ll mess up tomorrow,”” says Kennedy-Moore. “‘Right here, right now, I see evidence of hope.'”